 Why, I hear you holler?
 Here are a few reasons to bin the rocket fuel while you cleanse the body.
 In a nutshell alcohol overburdens the liver.
 An organ we need to detoxify properly.
 When the liver breaks down alcohol it causes oxidative stress which can damage the cells of the liver.
 Our major organ of elimination.
 From this, inflammation can result as the liver works hard to repair itself.
 Wouldn’t you rather your body use that energy toward other things such as boundless stamina and concentration, or fabulous digestion instead?

-Alcohol can also damage the intestines, allowing toxins from our gut bacteria to get into the liver, again overburdening the liver, causing more inflammation and reducing its detoxifying efficiency.
+Alcohol can also impact the intestines, allowing toxins from our gut bacteria to get into the liver, again overburdening the liver, causing more inflammation and reducing its detoxifying efficiency.
 Lastly, lets not forget that most alcohol beverages contain a significant amount of sugar.
 See hot tip one if you need a refresher on sugar.

 5. Don’t forget to add protein

 While juice fasting has its place and has certainly become popular in the last decade, juice fasts that consist of fruit and vegetables only are not the best way to detoxify.
 Toxin elimination through detox requires amino acids, which comes from protein.
 Amino acids bind to toxic molecules and eliminate them from the body.
-Without a good amount of protein in the diet your body will not detoxify effectively.
+Without a good amount of protein in the diet your body will struggle to detoxify effectively.
 Unfortunately most juices lack a protein source and are generally comprised of sugars, water and fibre.
 In many cases people loose muscle mass as the body starts to use the amino acids from the muscle to support the detox process.

 Including protein in your detox diet ensures that your body has adequate amino acids to effectively detox and will also ensure no muscle mass is lost.
+You can learn more about protein here.

 Whether you are in it for the long run with a comprehensive detox overhaul, or just fancy an express detox, a well executed detox can leave you feeling younger, more energetic, motivated and can often reduce or resolve long standing imbalances and dis-ease in the body.